-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Winchester is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Winchester isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Winchester are a mix of both white- and blue-collar jobs.
 Overall, Winchester is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Winchester who work in management occupations (11.39%), office and administrative support (11.19%), and sales jobs (9.88%).

 Also of interest is that Winchester has more people living here who work in computers and math than 95% of the places in the US.

 A relatively large number of people in Winchester telecommute to their jobs.
 Overall, about 7.70% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.